vllab-cau/vllab-cau.github.io/_pages/about.md

 Our research interests include machine learning, deep learning, automated machine learning, multi-task learning, subspace learning, lifelong learning, and their applications to computer vision and robotics, but not limited to.

+*We are looking to hire talented and self-motivated BS, MS, PhD researchers.*
+*Please contact Prof. Eunwoo Kim (eunwoo@cau.ac.kr) if you are interested in joining our group.*